matthewliuswims/name-keeper/README.md

 4. tests are in the `__tests__` directory.
 Most of the 'meaty code' is in the `src` directory.
 But the entry point to the App is `App.js` at the root directory.

 ### User Testing
 Scenario: imagine you are a church pastor, and you meet 5 new people that day (I will give photos) and give explanations for each person.
 It is your job as the pastor to try to remember their names.

 A week later, before church, you think you might see the people again, so you pull out your phone and refresh your memory.

-### Issues
-1) trash drawer gesture handler? <-- maybe edit too? or just edit..
-2) make ipad a first class citizen <-- could have quite a few users 2.5) edit delete prettier?
-3) make it so that any kind of userbox or groupbox is swipeable!
-4) get rid of console.log
-5) after adding a userin all users, go back to the alluser sscreen? have to make sure have extradata fortheflat list?
-6) see if focusing user when clicking on the the edit for user messes with anything
-7) add person - back screen when you're on the user screen is weird 7.5) adding users from the user screen should bring them back to the users screen at large
-8) different edit and delete icons for groups vs users
-9) search screen doesn't need to have stuff
-10) + group doesn't look nice
-11) seriously consider doing something about buttons on ipad...limit them?
-12) make sure whenever I click to go to another screen, the drawers are closed?
-13) left Align for big body of text
-14) add delimiter to description, so if i do decide to go with reilly's decision and have DESCRIPTORS as opposed to description, then it won't ruin sql stuff?
-15) change background color of the boxes?
-16) array of objects <-- stirngified!!>
-17) when there's 1 groupName, need to center it?
-18) group select? <-- feature 2?

 ### Manual Regression Testing Process